Preterm labor occurs between the 20th and 37th week of pregnancy. This labor includes both uterine contractions and cervical changes.

 In most cases, the cause is of preterm labor is unknown.

-The chance of preterm-labor is greatest in women under the 18 years or over 35 years.
+The chance of preterm-labor is greatest in women under the age of 18 years or over 35 years.
 Other maternal factors that may increase the chance of preterm labor include:

 - Low socioeconomic status